 Love and family took Victoria Carlson to the Chicago suburbs for twenty years, where she raised three daughters with her husband, Mark.
 In 2004, she was appointed by President Bush to serve on the National Council for Persons with Disabilities.
 In between soccer mom duties, she kept busy – and in shape – by becoming a licensed personal trainer, working in fitness clubs, running two marathons, and competing in a regional bodybuilding competition…all while selling cosmetics on the side.

 Soon after her father’s passing in 2018, the Carlson family returned to their Iowa roots, settling in West Des Moines.
 Immediately upon her return, she reached out to Governor Reynolds to explore opportunities where she could use her experiences to help other Iowans.
-She was subsequently appointed to a position on the Statewide Independent Living Council, now serving as president.
+She was subsequently appointed to a position on the Statewide Independent Living Council.
+Now serving as a Voting Member, she previously served as President.
 She was also appointed to again serve as a Commissioner on the Iowa Commission for Persons with Disabilities.

 When she is not doting on the lives and continuing education of her cherished daughters, or cheering on her beloved Hawkeyes, she surrounds herself with another joy in her life: her animals.
 She is a proud owner of two dogs, three cats, and a timber-filled backyard full of wild critters.